 In the 2nd and 3rd weeks we trained 10 upper primary pupils to conduct interview surveys of their peers.
 They interviewed 5% of pupils from each class in the school.

-These interviews enabled us to understand pupils’ experience of school food waste and why food waste happens.
+Interviews enabled us to understand pupils’ experience of school food waste and why food waste happens.

 In the last week we did another food waste audit in order to take final measurements.
 We found that pupils were more conscious of what was being thrown away.
 And this resulted in a reduction in the total amount being thrown away.
 Further, there was an increase in awareness and knowledge about the issues associated with food waste.
 This awareness was demonstrated in workshops and assemblies.